-Classroom Teacher(s) First Contact for all academic or social-emotional concerns and any questions regarding your student's academic progress Specialty Teacher First Contact for all academic concerns in the areas of PE, Spanish, or Art Dean of Students Contact for office referrals and attendance concerns Principal Contact for student and staff concerns and questions regarding school policies and day to day operations Assistant Principal Contact for questions regarding local and statewide assessment

-Director of Student Support Services Contact for questions Section 504 Plans, Multi-tiered Systems of Support (including, but not limited to Counseling, Interventions & Supports, etc.), GATE, English Language Learners.
-Coordinator of Special Education Contact for questions related to Special Education services Executive Director Contact for questions related to the Board of Directors
+Classroom Teacher(s) First Contact for all academic or social-emotional concerns and any questions regarding your student's academic progress Specialty Teacher First contact for all questions and/or concerns about your student's academic, behavioral, or social/emotional progress in the areas of PE, Spanish, or Art Dean of Students Contact for office behavior referrals Assistant Principal Contact for behavior office referrals, student and staff concerns, BASE, or After School Live (including sports, enrichment) Principal Contact regarding school policies, daily operations, or with student/staff questions or concerns unresolved by Assistant Principal Director of Student Support Services Contact for questions Section 504 Plans, Multi-tiered Systems of Support (including, but not limited to Counseling, Interventions & Supports, etc.), GATE, English Language Learners.
+Coordinator of Special Education Contact for questions related to Special Education services Director of Curriculum and Instruction Contact for questions regarding local and statewide assessment and curriculum and instruction.
+Executive Director Contact for questions related to the Board of Directors

-Dispute Resolution
+Dispute Resolution:

-After seeking a resolution to any concern by following the communication chain outlined above, If there is no acceptable resolution, the parent/guardian may file a formal complaint.
+After seeking a resolution to any concern by following the communication chain outlined above, if there is no acceptable resolution, the parent/guardian may file a formal complaint.
 Please see the Uniform Complaint Policy and Procedures #08-01 and Dispute Resolution Policy and Procedures #08-03.
+Please refer to the Westlake Charter School website at www.westlakecharter.com/board docs.policies.php.